chrisjmit/CV/README.md

 *Performance Analyst*

-As project manager in the Performance, Improvement and Programmes service area, I was business-partner to the Economy, Environment and Culture and Children's Services directorates.

-I delivered the day-to-day refresh of the directorate and service business plans, key performance indicator (KPI) sets and target setting for key services in the city including Waste, Recycling, Street Cleaning, Planning, Regeneration, Transport, Property & Design, Culture, Housing, and a host of Universal, Early Help and Specialist services for children in the city.

-I would lead and manage quarterly reporting of progress on KPI's and plans to the directorate management teams, and on the executive leadership team and local councillors at committee, to identify areas of delivery that were on-track, approaching target or off-track, and to clearly communicate the work being done toward improvement and achieving success in each area.
+As business-partner to the 'Economy, Environment and Culture' and 'Families, Children and Learning' directorates, I project managed the ongoing refresh of the organisations' business planning framework, compiled qualitative and quantitative quarterly performance reporting, and presented these to the Executive Director's Management team.
 The role involved a support and challenge style, benefitting from an organised approach working back from deadlines, the ability to influence others, and a self-starting and positive attitude.

 #### Other key roles carried out during this time include: